lynix28/web-selenium-example/README.md

 ## web-selenium-example

-WebUI automation test example project with Selenium
+WebUI automation test example project with Selenium.

 ---

 <b>Tools:</b>

-- Cucumber-TestNG as test framework and assertion
+- Cucumber-TestNG as test framework and assertion.
-- Maven as test builder and runner
+- Maven as test builder and runner.
-- Selenium as webdriver client
+- Selenium as webdriver client.
-- Allure as test reporter
+- Allure as test reporter.

 ---